pywbem/pywbemtools/docs/pywbemcligeneraloptions.rst

     * ``no`` - Forces the use of the non-pull operation.

-* ``--pull-max-cnt`` - Sets the maximum count of objects the server is allowed to return for each open/pull operation. max_pull_cnt of 1000 objects is the default size which from experience is a logical choice.
+* ``--pull-max-cnt`` - Sets the maximum count of objects the server is allowed to return for each open/pull operation. ``pull-max-cnt`` of 1000 objects is the default size which from experience is a logical choice.

-  The one issue with using the the ``either`` choice is that there are limitations with the original operations that do not exist with the pull operations:
+  There are issues with using the the ``either`` choice as follows"

   * The original operations did not support the filtering of responses  with a query language query (``--FilterQueryLanguage`` and ``--FilterQuery``) option which passes a filter query to the WBEM server so that it filters the responses before they are returned.
-This can greatly reduce the size of the responses if effectively used but is used only when the pull operations are available on the server and used with pywbemcli.
+This can greatly reduce the size of the responses if effectively used but is used only when the pull operations are available on the server.

   * The pull operations do not support some of the options that traditional operations did including: